KrauseFx/krausefx.com/_posts/2022-08-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 &ndash; [EFF - Facebook Says Apple is Too Powerful.
 They're Right.](https://www.eff.org/deeplinks/2022/06/facebook-says-apple-too-powerful-theyre-right)

-**Note added on 2022-08-11:** Meta is most likely following the ATT (App Tracking Transparency) rules (as added as a note at the bottom of the article).
+**Note added on 2022-08-11:** Meta is following the ATT (App Tracking Transparency) rules (as added as a note at the bottom of the article).
 I explained the above to provide some context on why getting data from third party websites/apps is a big deal.
 The message of this article is about how the iOS Instagram app actively injects and executes JavaScript code on third party websites, using their in-app browser.
-This article does not talk about the legal aspect of things (as I'm not a lawyer), but the technical implementation of what is happening, and what is possible on a technical level.
+This article does not talk about the legal aspect of things, but the technical implementation of what is happening, and what is possible on a technical level.

 ## FAQs for non-tech readers

 - **Can Instagram/Facebook read everything I do online?** No!
 Instagram is only able to read and watch your online activities when you open a link or ad from within their apps.
 - **Does Facebook actually steal my passwords, address and credit card numbers?** No!
 I didn't prove the exact data Instagram is tracking, but wanted to showcase the kind of data they *could* get without you knowing.
-As shown in the past, if it's possible for a company to get access to data for free, without asking the user for permission, [they will track it](https://twitter.com/steipete/status/1025024813889478656?lang=en).
+As shown in the past, if it's possible for a company to get access to data legally and for free, without asking the user for permission, [they will track it](https://twitter.com/steipete/status/1025024813889478656?lang=en).
 - **How can I protect myself?** For full details [scroll down to the end of the article](#how-to-protect-yourself-as-a-user).
 Summary: Whenever you open a link from Instagram (or Facebook or Messenger), make sure to click the dots in the corner to open the page in Safari instead.
 - **Is Instagram doing this on purpose?** I can't say how the decisions were made internally.
 All I can say is that building your own in-app browser takes a non-trivial time to program and maintain, significantly more than just using the privacy and user-friendly alternative that's already been built into the iPhone for the past 7 years.

 ---

-### Meta Pixel
+### What gets injected?

-The external JavaScript file the Instagram app injects ([connect.facebook.net/en_US/pcm.js](https://connect.facebook.net/en_US/pcm.js)) is the Meta Pixel, as well as some code to build a bridge to communicate with the host app.
-This is not just a pixel/image, but actual JavaScript code that gets executed:
+The external JavaScript file the Instagram app injects is the ([connect.facebook.net/en_US/pcm.js](https://connect.facebook.net/en_US/pcm.js)) which is code to build a bridge to communicate with the host app.
+According to Meta's info provided to me in response to this publication, it helps aggregate events, i.e. online purchase, before those events are used for targeted advertising and measurement for the Facebook platform.

-> The Meta Pixel is a snippet of JavaScript code that **allows you to track visitor activity on your website**.
-It works by loading a small library of functions which you can use whenever a site visitor takes an action that you want to track [...]
->
-> The Meta Pixel can collect the following data:
-> - [...]
-> - Button Click Data – Includes any buttons clicked by site visitors, the labels of those buttons and any pages visited as a result of the button clicks.
-> - Form Field Names – Includes website field names like email, address, quantity, etc., for when you purchase a product or service.
-We don’t capture field values unless you include them as part of Advanced Matching or optional values.

-&ndash; [developers.facebook.com/docs/meta-pixel](https://developers.facebook.com/docs/meta-pixel) <small>(June 2022)</small>

-`"The Meta Pixel allows you to track visitor activity on your website"` - This is the problem: It’s perfectly okay for a website provider to decide to implement the Meta pixel to track visitor activity.
-However in this case, the website operator **did not** consent to having the Meta Pixel installed.
-On top of that, the **website provider doesn’t even have a way to opt-out**.

 ### Disclaimer

 I don’t have a list of precise data Instagram sends back home.
-I do have proof that the Instagram and Facebook app actively run JavaScript commands to inject an additional JS SDK without the user’s consent, as well as tracking the user's text selections.
-If Instagram is doing this already, they could also inject any other JS code.
+I do have proof that the Instagram and Facebook app actively run JavaScript commands to inject an additional JavaScript SDK without the user’s consent, as well as tracking the user's text selections.
+If Instagram is doing this already, they could also inject any other JavaScript code.
 The Instagram app itself is well protected against human-in-the-middle attacks, and only by modifying the Android binary to remove certificate pinning and running it in a simulator.

 ---

-Overall the goal of this project wasn’t to get a precise list of data that is sent back, but to highlight the privacy & security issues that are caused by the use of in-app browsers, as well as to **prove that apps like Instagram are already exploiting this loophole**.
+Overall the goal of this project wasn’t to get a list of data that is sent back, but to highlight the privacy & security issues that are caused by the use of in-app browsers, as well as to **prove that apps like Instagram are already exploiting this loophole**.

 To summarize the risks and disadvantages of having in-app browsers: